larsks/rhel-osp-upgrade-docs/qpid-to-rabbitmq.md

          service rabbitmq-server start
          chkconfig rabbitmq-server on

-1. For each service, shut down the service on all the hosts in your OpenStack deployment, modify the appropriate configuration files as per [this document](https://access.redhat.com/articles/1167113), and then restart the service.
+1. For each service, modify the appropriate configuration files as per [this document](https://access.redhat.com/articles/1167113), and then restart the service.